 England coach Steve McNamara will wait for James Graham's hearing before finalising his squad

-England coach Steve McNamara will take the necessary action as and when James Graham faces a disciplinary committee in Australia.
+England coach Steve McNamara will take the necessary action as and when James Graham faces a disciplinary committee.

 The former St Helens man is accused of biting Billy Slater's ear in Melbourne's 14-4 NRL Grand Final win over Canterbury on Sunday.